aliarnoos/http-server/README.md

-A super dump HTTP Server in Zig XD
+A super dump HTTP Server in Zig

+it handles parsing of GET HTTP requests and sends two types of responses 200 & 404